Your essential guide to importing a car from Australia to the UK, covering the costs, documents and procedures to follow.

 Sydney and Melbourne are popular choices for expats moving to Australia (but where you end up is completely up to you).

-The Economist Intelligence Unit gave Sydney perfect scores for healthcare, education and infrastructure - and ranks it third in a list of the world’s most livable cities.⁴ Sydney has excellent weather, beautiful beaches and an outdoor lifestyle.
-Melbourne is cosmopolitan with a thriving restaurant and arts scene.
+The Economist Intelligence Unit gave Melbourne perfect scores for education and infrastructure - and ranks it tenth in a list of the world’s most livable cities.¹⁰ Melbourne has excellent weather, beautiful architecture and an outdoor lifestyle.
+It’s a cosmopolitan city with a thriving restaurant and arts scene.

 Brisbane, Adelaide and Perth are appealing options for many people, as are regional and coastal towns, where the cost of living is much lower.